ENGAGE WITH US

 Summer Lab (Jan/Feb)

 A four-week ideation and validation programme.
 Frequently this is the first step for participants into entrepreneurship.
-The programme finishes with a presentation by the teams to a panel of judges.
-The time commitment is about 2 hours per week, over four weeks.
+The programme finishes with a team presentation to a panel of judges.
+The time commitment is about 2 hours per week over four weeks.

 “Supporting smart, enthusiastic people learn and grow in their understanding is perhaps the most rewarding thing you can do – and in this case, we’re working with the brightest talent in New Zealand.
 So many of the teams are looking to truly change the world with their innovations – and they know it’s possible because of those who have gone before them in earlier years.
 It is immensely rewarding for the mentors to see real life outcomes, sometimes many years later, from a team that benefitted in its early days from just a few hours of your time.”